Inclusive Leadership: Steps to Take to Get It Right

 In the workplace (and beyond), empathy is the foundation of our ability to understand what another is going through, connect with them on an emotional level, and take meaningful action to improve their condition.
 More than just showing empathy in the workplace, compassionate leaders move from a private place of empathetic feeling into external, tangible actions.
 Compassion should catapult you to something meaningful — whatever that is for you or for other people — and it should show.

-Just as parents can teach their children to be empathetic, inclusive leaders can teach their colleagues to be empathetic by practicing empathy and then consciously, intentionally engaging in acts of inclusive leadership.
+Just as parents can teach their children to be empathetic, inclusive leaders can encourage their colleagues to be empathetic by practicing empathy and then consciously, intentionally engaging in acts of inclusive leadership.

 7 Acts of Inclusive Leadership

 1. Deepen your self-awareness.

 You need to have a high level of self-awareness; understand your own biases, strengths, and weaknesses; and be comfortable in your own skin in order to be able to engage in acts of inclusion or practice allyship.
 If you’re comfortable with yourself, that confidence will reverberate through all the other acts of inclusive leadership.
 Learn how to boost your self-awareness.

 2. Foster social awareness.

 From self-awareness comes social awareness, a part of emotional intelligence, which is connected to leadership effectiveness.
 Social awareness is the currency of dialogue and our relationships with other people.

 When people lack social awareness, they have trouble communicating, or tend to say the wrong things at the wrong times.

 As you pay attention to what’s going on around you, use the information you gather to build a culture of inclusion.
 For example, if a new person is hired, take some time to get to know them, show them around, and offer to help them get acclimated.
-Simple acts of inclusion can change the culture of your organization.
+Simple acts of inclusivity can help build a culture of respect at your organization.